Main parts of a research paper: a brief overview

 The title page

-This is the first page on your research paper.
+This is the first page on your bachelor thesis.
 It has to capture a number of things.
 However, the major things that should not miss out include the title, name of the writer and the name of the institution in which the writer belongs.
 When writing the title, you have to pay attention to the length.
 For instance, it should have about thirteen words.
 If you go beyond this number to the extreme, it might be possible to find adequate knowledge that can support the topic.
 On the other hand, if you craft something too short, you will have difficulties because you might only write a small number of your ideas.
 The title also needs to be interesting such that when somebody reads it, he or she becomes more interested to read the content.

 Immediately after the title, the next section you need to work on is the introduction.
 This is composed of only a single paragraph.
 The writer needs to deeply engage the reader’s mind by explaining various things that are connected to the tile.
 If you miss them out, the reader will be confused instead of being convinced and by this, you would have failed.
 Thesis statement is also part of the introduction and it should be clearly brought out.
 This constitutes the central idea of the entire research paper and it aids the reader to connect various aspects in the text to the existing problem.
 It should also be connected to the respective topic.
 If you do not include it, your introduction will be inadequate.